soarsmu/BiasFinder/README.md

 + torch>=0.4.1,<=1.2.0 -> currently I use torch 1.2.0 with cuda 10.0

+For nlp task
++ scikit-learn
++ nltk
++ neuralcoref

-## Run the code
+## Run the Experiment

 ### 1) Prepare the dataset and pretrained model:

 #### The Datasets

-The data sets were built by [Zhang et al. (2015)](https://papers.nips.cc/paper/5782-character-level-convolutional-networks-for-text-classification.pdf).
-We download from [URL](https://drive.google.com/drive/u/0/folders/0Bz8a_Dbh9Qhbfll6bVpmNUtUcFdjYmF2SEpmZUZUcVNiMUw1TWN6RDV3a0JHT3kxLVhVR2M) created by Xiang Zhang.

-Currently, I only use IMDB movie review dataset.
-The notebook `data/prepare-data.ipynb` will help you to know the the IMDB dataset into train test input for the model.
+We use IMDB movie review dataset downloaded from [URL](https://drive.google.com/drive/u/0/folders/0Bz8a_Dbh9Qhbfll6bVpmNUtUcFdjYmF2SEpmZUZUcVNiMUw1TWN6RDV3a0JHT3kxLVhVR2M) proposed by [Zhang et al. (2015)](https://papers.nips.cc/paper/5782-character-level-convolutional-networks-for-text-classification.pdf).
+The notebook `data/prepare-data.ipynb` will help you to know how to use the IMDB dataset and make it into train test input for our model.

 #### Pretrained Model